DEFRA/software-development-standards/docs/guides/privileged_devices.md

 #### Ensure that you only install software that doesn't introduce a security risk
 Before installing and using software, you should be aware of any data that the software stores or any potential it may have for information exposure.

-All downloaded software must be scanned for malware.
+Privileged access does not circumvent device or firewall malware scanning, you should not attempt deactivate this.
+All downloaded software will be scanned and quarantined or blocked if deemed a risk.

 If you have any concerns about any software, speak to your manager before installing it.